Quintin1995/mri-dl-recon-fov-analysis/README.md

 ![Boxplot1](figures/all_iqms_vs_accs_vs_fovs_boxplot.png)

 ## Overview
-This repository contains the code and data for analyzing a **Deep Learning Reconstruction (DLRecon)** model on accelerated k-space MRI data.
+This repository contains the code and data for analyzing a **Deep Learning Reconstruction (DLR)** model on accelerated k-space MRI data.
 The analysis focuses on different **Fields of View (FOVs)** and assesses visual quality metrics in various regions of the image.

 ### Fields of view (FOVs)
-1. Abdominal FOV.
+1. Full abdominal FOV.
 This is the full FOV where air around the body is visible.
 This FOV is obtained directly from k-space.
 There is no-cropping involved in either k-space or image space.
 2. Prostate FOV.
 This is the FOV where we see the prostate and organs around it.
 We see no air around the body.
 This usually is a 2x zoomed in version of the abdominal FOV.
 3. Lesion FOV.
 A PIRADS 3+ lesion segmentation, drawn by a radiologists with an extra 10 pixel added on both the x and y direction.